 - Sector of operations, e.g. logistics, retail, technology

-- Size of the organisation, e.g. based on number of employees
+- Size of the organization, e.g. based on number of employees

 Personal characteristics are more of an informative value and should not be used in determining a salary.
 In fact, every effort should be made to avoid the use of discriminatory practices based on age, gender, ethnic background or sexual orientation.

-Reliable salary survey vendors will exclusively take job and organisational characteristics into account to analyse their inputs and prepare their market rates.
+Reliable salary survey vendors will exclusively take job and organizational characteristics into account to analyze their inputs and prepare their market rates.

-Almost all benchmarks take the location of employment into account by analysing data separately for every country.
+Almost all benchmarks take the location of employment into account by analyzing data separately for every country.
 It is not mixed on a cross-national level.

 Outside of the US, the participant lists often consist of large Anglo-American firms with some regional enterprises and local firms also involved.
 It means we often see similar results from US-American vendors.

 In order to satisfy customer needs, the surveys need to deliver consistent results year-on-year.
 Data must be edited until it fits the previous year's median results by +/- x %.
 As a consequence, the results are often not representative of real-life local market conditions, especially in CEE and Emerging Markets.
 That’s why we recommend to look carefully into the quality and reliability of the pay surveys you intend to use.

 How to assess the quality and validity of salary surveys?